 About us

-Coding for Medicine in its Tenth Year
+Coding for Medicine in its Eleventh Year

 Coding for Medicine is an innovative organization dedicated to teach coding skills to young people based on real-life problems.
-Our primary areas are biology and medicine, but we also offer interesting modules like "Precalculus Meets Coding" and "Calculus Meets Coding" to teach precalculus/calculus and coding together and "Catching Pokemons with Coding" to teach coding to the middle-school students.
+Our primary areas are biology and medicine, but we also offer interesting modules like "Precalculus Meets Coding" and "Calculus Meets Coding" to teach precalculus/calculus and coding together, and "Catching Pokemons with Coding" to teach coding to the middle-school students.

 • In the Fall of 2018, we offered the online module "Calculus Meets Coding" for high-schoolers.
 We continued in Fall 2019, with another online module - "Precalculus with Coding and Animation" for advanced middle-schoolers and high-schoolers.
+This year, we have a condensed module based on those topics.

 • With our students from the 2017 high-school summer camp, we raised money through crowdfunding to uncover the genetic secrets of salmonberry.
 Research on this project is nearly complete, and we are working on the publication.